samsquire/eventually-consistent-mesh/README.md

 # Jepsen tests

+The Jepsen tests test s for linearizability and the eventually consistent mesh fails the linearizability test.

+## old notes

 I am working on Jepsen tests for the mesh.
-Currently the jepsen tests spin up 5 servers and deploy the mesh to them, then creates a connection to each server to prepare for streaming instructions.
+Currently the jepsen tests spin up 5 servers in AWS and deploy the mesh to them, then creates a connection to each server to prepare for streaming instructions.

 The linearizability test in Jepsen fails, because this software is not linerarizable.